kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Visualization Techniques

-Use PCA or t-SNE to reduce vectors to 2D.
+Use PCA or t-SNE to reduce vectors to 2D
-Words with similar meaning cluster together.
+Words with similar meaning cluster together
 Plot reveals language structure

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.